GoogleChrome/web.dev/content/reliable/service-workers-cache-storage/codelab-service-workers.md

 <div class="aside note">
 Service workers tend to stick around, unless they're explicitly unregistered.
-If you find yourself wanting to "start fresh" during local development, a great way of doing so is to use a [Chrome Incognito window](https://support.google.com/chrome/answer/95464) to load pages that are under service worker control.
+If you find yourself wanting to "start fresh" during local development, a great way of doing so is to use a <a href="https://support.google.com/chrome/answer/95464">Chrome Incognito window</a> to load pages that are under service worker control.

 The service worker will persist only as long as the window is open, and you could always start over by closing all Incognito windows and opening a new one.
 </div>